osm2vectortiles/osm2vectortiles/USAGE.md

 If you've gotten this far, you've already explored the [documentation](http://osm2vectortiles.org/docs/) and likely have imported a smaller extract of the planet.
 If you're looking to adapt OSM2VectorTiles for your own purposes or run the process yourself this usage documentation is for you.
+Many thanks to @stirringhalo for much of the usage documentation.

 ## Requirements